Canik05/freeciv-tnt/freeciv/README.md

 Freeciv C source checkout and patching
 --------------------------------------

+** Below is how upstream (https://github.com/freeciv/freeciv-web) freeciv-web works.
+   It's not true for TnT at the moment. **

 This directory is where the Freeciv C server will be checked out from Git, and patched to work with Freeciv-web in the browser.

 Freeciv will be checkout out from here:  https://github.com/freeciv/freeciv